ymwjbxxq/commandandquery_old_dot_net/Readme.md

 }
 ```

-Then setup your dependecy injection to register the appropriate interfaces.
+Then set up your dependency injection to register the appropriate interfaces.
 For example with Castle.Windsor:

 ```
 public class TasksInstaller : IWindsorInstaller